XinYangMTSU/D3JS/Intro.md

 ### What are SVGs?

+SVG stands for Scalable Vector Graphics, are shapes that we can make in a browser window with code.
+All that we need to do is pass in some simple information, such where we want to position a shape and how big it should be, and we'll be using some similar syntax and HTML to do this.

 `SVG stands for Scalable Vector Graphic.
 It is a vector image format.
 Basically, it is a language that allows to build shapes with code.
 A d3.js chart is actually a set of svg shapes put together.
 For instant, a scatterplot is just composed by several circles as the one shown below.
 This document of the d3 graph gallery showcases the different shapes offered by Svg.`

+#### `Draw shapes with computer code`
+#### `Rectangles, Circles, eclipse, lines, texts, and paths`
+#### `Markup code similar to HTML`
+#### `Small file size, don't lose any qulity re resized.`

 ### Why does D3 use SVGs?